 Everyone has the capacity for creative expression.
-Therapeutic recreation is an integral part of Levindale Hebrew Geriatric Center and Hospital.
+Therapeutic recreation is an integral part of life at Levindale Hebrew Geriatric Center and Hospital.

 Therapeutic recreation specialists are nationally certified and hold a minimum of a bachelor's degree.

 Music therapists use music to focus on the physical, psychological and social needs of people of all ages and people with disabilities.
-Music reduces anxiety, acts as a reminder of better times, and stimulates senses through rhythm and melodies.
+Music can reduce anxiety, spark memories of happy times, and stimulate the senses with rhythm and melodies.

 Art therapists use art to enhance the lives of the elderly.
 It gives them a chance to express themselves creatively in an emotional environment.